iganna/pannagram/README.md

         -graph  					# Construct the graph of SVs
 ```

-## Visualisation
+## 2. Visualisation
-Pannagram contains a number of useful methods for visualization.
+Pannagram contains a number of useful methods for visualization in R.

 ### Visualisation of the pangenome alignment
 All genomes together: